betipp/Ghost-Cafe/README.md

 - FRI branding 🎓
 - Restocking feature 💸
 - Trashcan 🗑️
+- Moldy items 🦠
+- Point system 🌟
+- Timer mode ⌛
+- Tutorials 🦮
+- New guests! 👻🏫

 ### COMING SOON 🗃️

-- Cafe overhaul 🏡
-- Gameplay loop 🕹️
-- Fridge 🥓
-- Sandwiches 🥪
-- Coffee mixing ☕
+- New liquid system ☕
+- Updates to mold 🧫
+- More more more guests! 👻👻👻